Ruhani05/AngrierBirdsGame/README.md

 ## General Instructions to Play the Game:
     On the Start Game Click on Play Button, or Exit Button, according to your own Choice.

     After CLicking Start, you would be redirected to a level selection page.

-    On the Level Selection Page:
-        For now all levels lead to a comman level.
-        You Can also go to settings from there which can load a game (again connected to the same level), or you can click Mute, which shows in the console that you have clicked it.
-        There is also a back Button.

-    On Level Page:
-        There would be renders of different assets seperately. and there would be a Pause page to provide Save Game Features.
-        Pause Menu also includes options to Quit/Resume Level, or open Settings.
-        Settings Include the same options as mentioned in the Level Selection PAge.

-    After Completing a Level, User Would be Taken to a Loss or Win Page.
-        Where in Case of Win, User can click on Next, Quit Level.
-        In case of Lose, User can click on retry, Quit.

-    That Sums Up Our Game's GUI.
+Selct level1 or level2 or level3. inside each level pause menu has options to resume,restart,exit,save,settings. settings can load game.
+Each level can has its own saved game, therefore we can store a game at any level and will be restored at that level.

 In the end Tree Looks Like this: